 - Just 5 ingredients, 5 minutes, and one bowl!

-- Versatile: Use in sandwiches, salads, to makes sauces and dressings, as a dip, and more!
+- Versatile: Use in sandwiches, salads, to make sauces and dressings, to use as dipping, and more!

 - It’s cheaper than store-bought: This recipe makes use of inexpensive ingredients that you most probably already have on hand.

 Mayonnaise, or mayo, is a cold condiment prepared by emulsifying oil with egg yolks and vinegar.
 It yields a thick and creamy spread that is commonly used in salads, sandwiches, burgers, or as a dip for French fries, roasted vegetables, etc.